microsoft/CCF/sphinx/source/developers/logging_cpp.rst

     :end-before: SNIPPET_END: log_record_prefix_cert
     :dedent: 6

-This uses mbedtls to parse the caller's TLS certificate, and prefixes the logged message with the Subject field extrated from this certificate.
+This uses mbedtls to parse the caller's TLS certificate, and prefixes the logged message with the Subject field extracted from this certificate.

 A handler can either be installed as: